uswds/uswds-site/_components/button-groups/02-segmented.md

       <ul class="usa-content-list">
         <li>Do not mix differently-sized buttons in the same group.</li>
         <li>Use short, descriptive button labels to describe controls.</li>
         <li>Use default buttons as a current state and outline buttons as a non-current state.
 The segmented button group works with all button variants.
-However, you will need to create custom styles to distinguish state for all other button variants.
+However, you will need to create custom styles to distinguish state for all other button variants.</li>
       </ul>
       <h4 class="usa-heading">Package information</h4>
       <ul class="usa-content-list">